-Filters are another powerful function of the table reports.
+Filters are another powerful function of the table reports in Google Analytics.
 You can find a blank square with the magnifying glass on the right-hand side above the table.
 With filters, you can filter the chosen primary dimension.
 And that enables you to take a deep look at something specific.

 For example, navigate to the Behavior section, All pages, and choose Page Title for primary dimension.
 Then type “not found” in the filter field.

 Add Secondary Dimension

 In the previous Use Filters step, we can clearly see that in the example page something happened at the beginning of May when the number of 404 pages increased.
 That is already a piece of useful information for the dev team.
 But we can go even deeper.
 Google analytics has a secondary dimension which enables us to divide the primary dimension even further.